ircanywhere/ircanywhere.github.io/docs/source/server/commands.rst

        // sets an alias for /p and /leave to forward to /part

    :param string command: A command to alias
-   :param string ...: A command to map to
+   :param ...string alias: A command to map to
    :returns: void

 .. js:function:: CommandManager.parseCommand(user, client, target, command)